Septic Services in New Caney, TX

 Is my New Caney home on septic or sewer?

-Older New Caney homes along FM 1485 and east of US-59 are almost entirely on septic, while newer master-planned communities may connect to MUD sewer.
-Portions of Valley Ranch and Tavola have sewer service.
-Check your utility bills for a sewer charge, or contact Montgomery County Environmental Health at 936-539-7839 to look up your property's septic system records.
+It depends on the neighborhood.
+Older parts of New Caney along FM 1485 and east of US-59 are almost entirely on septic.
+Newer master-planned communities like portions of Valley Ranch and Tavola may connect to MUD sewer.
+Check your utility bills for a sewer charge, or contact Montgomery County Environmental Health to look up your property's OSSF records.

 Who handles septic permits for New Caney?